Face-to-face Course

 How to Apply

-Applications for the 2023 face-to-face course are now closed.
-To apply for the 2024 face-to-face course, click the link below.
+Applications for the next face-to-face course are now open.
+To apply for the course, click the link below.
 Alternatively, to lodge a paper application, please complete this form and return it to knowvaw-program@unimelb.edu.au.

 For any questions or enquiries, complete the course enquiry form below.